Case Summary & History

 Both orders were appealed to the United States Court of Appeals for the Ninth Circuit.
 On January 30 and February 4, 2013, NCLR filed briefs in the two cases, arguing that the law should be upheld because it is a valid regulation of medical treatment that protects youth from long-discredited and dangerous practices.
 The State of California defendants and a diverse group of prominent mental health professional organizations and social services providers and scholars, including the California Psychological Association, the California Division of the American Association for Marriage and Family Therapy, and the National Association of Social Workers, the City and County of San Francisco, and others, also urged the court to uphold the law.

 The Ninth Circuit heard argument in the appeals on April 17, 2013.
 On August 29, 2013, the Ninth Circuit ruled that the law protecting minors from these practices may be enforced.
-The plaintiffs in the case have asked the Supreme Court of the United States to review the Ninth Circuit’s decision, and the Supreme Court is currently considering whether or not to grant review.
+The plaintiffs in the case asked the Supreme Court of the United States to review the Ninth Circuit’s decision.
+However, on June 30, 2014, the Supreme Court declined to grant review, sending the law into effect.
 NCLR and the law firm of Munger Tolles & Olson LLP represented Equality California.